 Your responsibility to schedule in a timely fashion

 According to district policy – a day allowed for a day missed

 *According to district policy, students who are failing are mandated to attend tutorials.
-I will hold my own tutorials at 8:00 a.m. in my room.
-I am also usually available after school for make-up work or tests.
-Just schedule with me.
+This year tutorials will be virtual.
+My students can log into the Google Meet link on the AP Lit and Lang Tutorial Classroom at 7:45 in the morning for tutorial assistance.
+I am also usually available after school for tutorials and make-up work (including tests).
+Just schedule with me to make sure.

 Each nine weeks will include vocabulary, AP multiple choice practice, reading quizzes, essays, oral work, and major tests.
 Students will read and respond to a variety of related works: short stories, essays, poems, novels, plays, memoirs, films, and more.